OlyPongpapat/FEBOK2024/README.md

 | support               | most of the arduino shield               |
 | Dimensions           | 125 x 57 mm            |

-This shield is extra large and includes 3 Xbee slots, 1 microSD slot, Arduino shield headers to plugin most Arduino shields.
-It also includes a prototyping area and breakouts for Digital pins 14 to 53, Analog pins 6 to 15 and PWM pins 2 to 9.
-This shield can be a major communications hub for your projects
+This extra-large shield features three Xbee slots, a microSD slot, and Arduino shield headers compatible with most Arduino shields.
+It also includes a prototyping area and provides breakouts for Digital pins 14 to 53, Analog pins 6 to 15, and PWM pins 2 to 9.
+With these capabilities, this shield can serve as a key communication hub for your projects.

 <br>